AriFordsham/GHCWiki/pattern-families.md

 ### Erlang-style parsing

-Another example stolen from [ViewPatternsAlternative](view-patterns-alternative) where the benefits are greater.
-Suppose we had a parsing function thus:
+Another example stolen from [ViewPatternsAlternative](view-patterns-alternative) where the benefits are more apparent.
+Given a parsing function:

 ```wiki
   bits :: Int -> ByteString -> Maybe (Word, ByteString)